adamreichold/umwelt-info/README.md

 > cargo xtask
 ```

-[`deployment/harvester.toml`](deployment/harvester.toml) tracks all currently used sources.
-After creating a configuration like
+[`deployment/harvester.toml`](deployment/harvester.toml) tracks all relevant sources.
+Based on that, a configuration like

 ```toml
 [[sources]]